 - Compare and select the account type

 The first step in opening a checking account online is to choose the type of account you want to open and compare it to others.
 There are different accounts that’ll fit different needs, so consider the purpose of the account.
 When picking an account, be aware of its available banking methods, fees and benefits it may offer.
 Available banking methods can include online, mobile, in-person and more.

 Bank accounts come with terms and conditions, so you’ll want to read through them before you apply.
 These terms and conditions generally cover included fees, rates, and important information about the account.

 - Apply for a checking account online

-You can apply for most accounts online if you’re 18 or older by going to the bank’s website and filling out the application.
+You can apply for most checking accounts online if you’re 18 or older by going to the bank’s website and filling out the application.
 The application will ask for basic information about yourself and some may ask you to submit documents.
 Once the application is complete, you may receive an email regarding what to do next.
 The checking account is subject to approval.

 - Verify your identity

 There are a few documents you will need to open a checking account whether it is online or in-person.
 Banks and other financial institutions may have different checking account requirements.
 If you are a U.S. citizen or non-U.S. citizen residing in the U.S., here’s a list of a few documents you may need to open your account.
 However, check with your financial institution to determine what documents you will need.
 Identification: This could be a valid:

 - Government issued photo ID or driver’s license